jes-sherborne/tiny-tree/README.md

 tree.bulkLoad(mySortedData);
 ```

-You can get substantially better loading time, query performance, and memory usage by bulk loading a sorted list of entries.
+You can get substantially better loading time by bulk loading a sorted list of entries.
 Bulk
 loading is only allowed on empty trees.

 The data must be a sorted array of key/value arrays as shown in the example.

+For BTrees, bulk loading also leads to better query performance (roughly 50%) and memory usage.

 ### Removing entries